August 22, 2019 195

 E-mail is short for “electronic mail”.
 It is an electronic or paperless mail that is sent from one computer to another computer in any part of the world.
 To send an e-mail the potential sender types out the letter, message or document, using a word processor.
 It is dispatched at the click of a button.
 The mail so sent is received, in the recipient’s computer instantly.
 The addressee will receive it on switching on his or her computer and checking his/her e-mails.
 Although each mail is paid for, it is generally very cheap.
 To be able to send and receive e-mails both the sender and the receiver should have e-mail addresses and e-mail accounts with Internet Service Providers (ISPs).

-A computer conference is an ongoing discussion among a number of people over the computer.
-Each member makes a contribution electronically by sending messages to all other members.
-It is similar to teleconference.
+A computer conference is an ongoing discussion among several people over the computer.
+Each member contributes electronically by sending messages to all other members.
+It is similar to the teleconference.

 Internet and World Wide Web have made it possible for companies, individuals and other organizations to post bills and notices electronically on bulletin boards for browsers to read.
 Similarly, a company can prepare and display its catalog on the internet.
 Browsers can scroll through and obtain the required information from the catalog.

 The lessons to be taught are organized into modules.
 The student or trainee can run and follow the lessons at his or her own pace.
 Difficult lessons can be repeated as often as the learner pleases.
-This facility has make distant learning possible be very easier.
+This facility has to make distance learning possible to very easier.

 Another advantage of this form of earning/instruction is that the learner can use it in his privacy at any time he wishes.
 Finally, the student or trainee can learn without the possibility of being ridiculed in front of colleagues for being slow.

 E-commerce is used as the short form of electronic commerce, e-commerce refers to ‘all online transactions’.
 As the name implies, e-commerce is achieved through the use of computers.
-Individuals and organizations, using online facilities are able to buy and sell on the internet.
+Individuals and organizations, using online facilities can buy and sell on the internet.